Ensembl/thr/README.md

 * [Elasticsearch 6.3](https://www.elastic.co/downloads/past-releases/elasticsearch-6-3-0)
 * [Docker and Docker-compose](https://www.docker.com/products/docker-desktop) are required if you want to use docker containers

-> [Kibana 6.3](https://www.elastic.co/downloads/past-releases/kibana-6-3-0) is not a prerequisite but recommended to explore and execute Elasticsearch queries.

 ### Local deployment

 Clone the project